junghoon2/kube-books/ch11/rook/Documentation/ceph-upgrade.md

 ## Rook Operator Upgrade Process

-In the examples given in this guide, we will be upgrading a live Rook cluster running `v1.6.8` to the version `v1.7.5`.
-This upgrade should work from any official patch release of Rook v1.6 to any official patch release of v1.7.
+In the examples given in this guide, we will be upgrading a live Rook cluster running `v1.8.9` to the version `v1.9.2`.
+This upgrade should work from any official patch release of Rook v1.8 to any official patch release of v1.9.

-**Rook release from `master` are expressly unsupported.** It is strongly recommended that you use [official releases](https://github.com/rook/rook/releases) of Rook.
+**Rook releases from `master` are expressly unsupported.** It is strongly recommended that you use [official releases](https://github.com/rook/rook/releases) of Rook.
 Unreleased versions from the master branch are subject to changes and incompatibilities that will not be supported in the official releases.
 Builds from the master branch can have functionality changed or removed at any